-The success of any source selection is determined to a large degree by the personnel involved.
-Likewise, the Source Selection Authority (SSA), with assistance from the SCO, will ensure the appointment of people with the requisite skills, expertise, and experience to ensure the success of the source selection.
-This includes those members appointed to the Source Selection Advisory Council (SSAC).
+The success of any source selection is usually determined by the personnel involved at all levels, and their degree of active participation.
+Likewise, the Source Selection Authority (SSA), with assistance from the SCO, will ensure the appointment of personnel with the requisite skills, expertise, and experience to ensure the success of the source selection, to include members appointed to the Source Selection Advisory Council (SSAC).

-The SCO is responsible for determining the capability of the organization to effectively resource the SST as set forth in the hierarchy of source selection expertise below (see Figure 1-1).
+The SCO is responsible for determining the capability of the organization to effectively resource the SST as set forth in the hierarchy of source selection expertise below (See Figure 1-1).
 In the event the SCO determines the required expertise is not obtainable, the HCA will be consulted.
-If the HCA concurs the resources are still unavailable, the DASA(P) will be notified and will assist in providing resources from other contracting activities, or assign the procurement to another contracting activity for execution.
+If the HCA concurs the appropriate resources are still unavailable, the DASA(P) will be notified and will assist in providing resources from other contracting activities or assign the procurement to another contracting activity for execution.

-Look within own organization for expertise.

-Identify and appoint Government personnel outside own organization with the requisite expertise.

-Identify junior personnel to grow expertise and experience in source selection by allowing them to participate on non-technical factors.

-If expertise does not exist, then move acquisition elsewhere.

-Consider establishing and/or hiring, on an ad hoc basis, qualified retired annuitants to supplement source selection teams.

-Establish an advance pool of experts to supplement on an ad hoc and rotational basis.
-In accordance with FAR Subparts 7.5 and 9.5, hire contractor experts to augment the Source Selection Evaluation Board (SSEB) ensuring there is no organizational conflict of interest or inclusion of inherently governmental functions.
+- Look within own organization for expertise. - Identify and appoint Government personnel outside own organization with the requisite expertise. - Identify junior personnel to grow expertise and experience in source selection by allowing them to participate on non-technical factors. - If expertise does not exist, then move acquisition elsewhere. - Consider establishing and/or hiring, on an ad hoc basis, qualified retired annuitants to supplement source selection teams. - Establish an advance pool of experts to supplement on an ad hoc and rotational basis. - In accordance with FAR Subparts 7.5 and 9.5, contractor experts may be hired as advisors to augment the Source Selection Evaluation Board (SSEB) but CANNOT. participate as voting members of the SSEB.
+Due diligence shall be made to ensure there is no organizational conflict of interest or inclusion of inherently governmental functions in duties performed.